Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

 When laying out your document, vector art is generally the preferred art format, especially for typography and large documents such as signs and banners.
 Not to say you should not use photos, of course, but place your raster images into InDesign, Illustrator, Publisher or CorelDraw.
 This will result in smaller file sizes and crisp black type that is not pixelated.

 Caution: Consult your printer before beginning the design process.
 Confirm what software & file formats they accept to be certain they support them.
-Although these procedures for preparing camera-ready artwork to industry standards, some printing companies may have slightly different setup requirements than demonstrated here.
+Although these are the standard procedures for preparing camera-ready artwork in the commercial printing industry, some printing companies may have slightly different setup requirements than demonstrated here.

 Create a document the size of the finished product.